 • Great for hats and bags — the structured fabric holds shape beautifully

-What Is the Waistcoat Stitch?
+What Is the Waistcoat Stitch in This Crochet Knit Stitch Tutorial?

 It’s typically worked in the round with the right side facing at all times, though you can also work it in flat rows with some practice.
 The stitch creates a denser, more structured fabric than traditional single crochet, which makes it especially good for items that need to hold their shape — bags, baskets, hats, and home decor pieces.